-Its been the word that most of us seemed to avoid on the health forums that I partake in.
-Until recently that is.
-Seems that Cancer, Lyme Disease sufferers and people with many other diseases, are joining force, and that has got to be a good thing.
+The big ‘C’It was the word to avoid on a myriad of health forums.
+Until recently, that is.
+Now, it appears that sufferers of cancer, Lyme Disease and many other conditions are joining force, and that can only be a good thing.